When you think about work, what’s the first thing that comes to mind?

 And then there are breaks—and we don’t mean lunch breaks.
 It’s good for your productivity to take small breaks during the day, and lounge areas—outfitted with couches and chairs that promote gathering—can be good spaces to include in offices.

-Want more ideas to make work more to your liking?
+Want more ideas to make work more to your liking for creating inspiring workplace?
 Check out this graphic.